Presentation and contact

 – A second short document must include: title, name of authors, affiliations, professionnal addresses, thanks.

-Submission of a special issue: before May 10th, each year, at our email, with a presentation of the project, the names of the coordinators, and the description of the associated event (if relevant).
+Submission of a special issue: [IMPORTANT!
+NO CALL FOR MAY 2020] before May 15th, each year, at our email, with a presentation of the project, the names of the coordinators, and the description of the associated event (if relevant).
 Accepted proposals are notified in July.

-The pre-print can be dissaminated, but authors are asked not to disseminate in open access any new version of their article once the review process has started, nor the accepted version (=post-print), during one year after publication.
-The Presses de Sciences Po release the edited version free online after two years of restricted access.
+The pre-print can be disseminated, but authors are asked not to disseminate in open access any new version of their article once the review process has started, nor the accepted version (= post-print), during one year after publication.
+One year after publication, authors are authorized to publish the author’s version of the accepted article, but not the edited publisher’s version.
+The Presses de Sciences Po release the edited version free online after one year of restricted access.
+The deposit of the edited version in online archives is not allowed.

 List of accepted articles, to be published